veillax1354/dice-roller-python/README.md

 # dice-roller-python

-advanced dice roller in python
+Advanced dice roller written entirely in python

+# Uses:

+    Used for rolling dice, essentially as a random number generator, but way cooler.

 Commands: